Diegoiorio/kooiz/README.md

+## Project description

+This application is a quiz game web app that allows users to customize and play trivia quizzes through a simple, step-based interface.

+Users can choose the number of questions, question category, and difficulty level before starting the quiz.
+The game then guides the user through the quiz flow, tracks answers, and displays the final score at the end of the session.

+The application is built with React and Chakra UI, using a centralized custom hook to manage quiz state and screen transitions.

+### Main Features

+- Step-based quiz flow (setup → quiz → results)
+- Select the number of questions
+- Choose question category
+- Choose difficulty level
+- Play the quiz with real-time progression
+- Track answered questions and history
+- Display final score at the end of the quiz

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.